cosmtrek/subtitle2utf8/README.md

 > s2u -d directory

-It converts all the files in this directory but not including child directory.
+It converts files in this directory except for subdirectories.

 > s2u -d -r directory

-It converts all the files in this directory including child directory.
+It converts files in this directory including subdirectories.

 ## Contributing